 When I first started managing my medications myself, I used a single pill bottle.
 Each morning, I would put all of my medications in the pill bottle that I would need that day.
-However, I found out that takes a lot of time out of my day, which adds up over time.
+However, I discovered that it takes a lot of time out of my day, which adds up.

 Eventually, I figured out how to save time by using a weekly pillbox.
-Now, each week starting on Sunday morning, I fill up my weekly pillbox with all of the medications that I will need for that whole week.
+Now, each week starting on Sunday morning, I fill up my weekly pillbox with all the medications I will need for that week.

 Tip 2.
 Request Pill Bottle Lids That Are Non-Childproof or Easy to Open

 However, this may be right for everyone.
 For example, if you have children, you may want to keep childproof lids.
-On the other hand, you might be able to find a safe place to store your medications away from where your children can reach.
+On the other hand, you might be able to find a safe place to store your medications away from where your children can reach them.

 Tip 3.
 Use aids or tools to open pill bottle lids.